reefsalter/suvat-solver/README.md

 ## Features

-- Solve for any of the five SUVAT variables (s, u, v, a, t) given the other four.
+- Solve for any of the five SUVAT variables (s, u, v, a, t) given the other three.
 - Support for various combinations of known values.
 - Units displayed in the results (e.g., m, m/s, m/s², s).
 - Export the solved results as an image.
-- Watermark with copyright and website URL on the exported image.
+_- Watermark with copyright and website URL on the exported image._

 ## Usage